Mission 27 · Stage 3

 1

-Button stands in for a door sensor — press simulates one visitor.
+The button stands in for a door sensor — a press means one visitor.

 if (digitalRead(SENSOR_PIN) == LOW)